reactjs/react-tabs/README.md

   </Tab>
 );

-CustomTab.tabsRosle = 'Tab'; // Required field to use your custom Tab
+CustomTab.tabsRole = 'Tab'; // Required field to use your custom Tab

 const App = () => (
   <Tabs>